-There’s no single test that can diagnose ADHD.
-The way your doctor or clinician will diagnosis for ADHD is the same for all types.
-Although the criteria for combined type ADHD is slightly different.
-For combined type ADHD, your doctor will look for six or more symptoms from both inattentiveness and hyperactivity or impulsiveness types.
+No single test can diagnose ADHD.
+The method to diagnose ADHD is the same for all types, though the criteria for combined type ADHD are slightly different.
+For combined type ADHD, a doctor will look for six or more symptoms from both inattentiveness and hyperactivity or impulsiveness types.

 What your doctor will do

 First, the doctor will conduct a thorough medical examination to rule out other conditions.
-Some disorders like learning disability or anxiety disorder can mimic ADHD.
+Some disorders such as learning disability or anxiety disorder can mimic ADHD.

 Then, they’ll watch your child for the symptoms associated with the subtypes of ADHD.
 This could mean observing your child during the day.
 You and your child will also take several ADHD rating scales.
 Your doctor will use these to help make an evaluation or diagnosis.

-ADHD medications may help with improving your child’s symptoms of inattention and hyperactivity or impulsivity.
-They may also help improve physical coordination
+ADHD medications may help improve your child’s inattention and hyperactivity or impulsivity symptoms.
+They may also help improve physical coordination.

 Stimulants: Doctors usually prescribe psychostimulants.
 These help ease the behavioral signs of ADHD and make focusing on everyday tasks easier.
-The drugs work by increasing brain chemicals that play a part in thinking and attention.
+The drugs work by increasing brain chemicals that play a part in attention and concentration.

 Psychostimulants are safe for you and your child when taken as directed.
 In some cases, they may cause unintended side effects.
-Talk to your doctor if you or your child has existing health conditions or experiences side effects from stimulants such as:
+Talk with a doctor if you or your child has existing health conditions or experiences side effects from stimulants such as: